Daste/gtd-tasks-with-udas/README.md

 dependency between tasks is handled with the built in depends attribute

-waiting-for represents an external event we are waiting for, like an email reply or a package delivery, so that other task might be blocked by it maybe represents a task that is not relevant now but might be in the future
+awaiting represents an external event we are waiting for, like an email reply or a package delivery, so that other task might be blocked by it maybe represents a task that is not relevant now but might be in the future

 We dont implement a storage system.